CiscoDevNet/terraform-provider-intersight/website/docs/r/certificatemanagement_policy.html.markdown

 * `privatekey`:(string) Private Key which is used to validate the certificate.

 ### [certificatemanagement.RootCaCertificate](#argument-reference)
-Root CA Certificate used for HTTPS server authentication.
+Root CA Certificate used for HTTPS server authentication and TLS communication with LDAP server.
 * `certificate_name`:(string) A name that helps identify a certificate.
 It can be any string that adheres to the following constraints.
 It should start and end with an alphanumeric character.
 It can have underscores and hyphens.
 It cannot be more than 30 characters.